Safer sex blood test, Basel laboratory

 With this combination test you get clarity about some of the most common STDs, which are detectable in the blood.

 Syphilis, HIV and hepatitis C are the most common sexually transmitted infections after chlamydia and gonococcus.
-After a risk exposure, the results of laboratory tests may be negative in the first few days or weeks.
-A definite result is only possible after 6 weeks in the case of HIV, after 6 months in the case of hepatitis C and 3 to 5 weeks after exposure to risk in the case of syphilis.
+After a risk situation, the results of laboratory tests can be negative in the first few days or weeks.
+In the case of HIV, a reliable statement is only possible after 6 weeks, in the case of hepatitis C after 6 months and in the case of syphilis 3 to 5 weeks after a risk exposure.

 Included tests